 Mix a solution of one teaspoon hand dishwashing liquid in two cups of lukewarm water.
 Use a sponge or soft-bristled brush to work the solution into the stain.
 Use a white cloth to blot away the stain as it is lifted from the fibers.
 Rinse with a cloth dipped in plain cool water to remove any soapy residue that can actually attract soil.

 If the stain remains, mix a solution of oxygen bleach and cool water.
 Saturate the stained area with the solution and allow it to remain on the stain for at least 30 minutes.
 Then blot up the solution and "rinse" with plain water by sponging the area.
 Blot with a clean dry cloth until all moisture is gone.
 Allow to air dry away from direct heat.

 If the stain is older, try sponging with a mixture of two teaspoons of non-sudsing household ammonia mixed in one cup water.
 If the carpet or upholstery is dark, test the mixture in a hidden spot before treating the stain as it might cause colors to fade.
 Again, blot with the solution, then rinse with plain water and blot with a dry cloth to remove moisture.
-Allow to air dry.
+Allow it to air dry.

 The same cleaning solution and techniques recommended for carpet can be used to remove stains from upholstery.
 Take extra care not to over saturate the fabric because excess moisture can cause problems in the cushions.

 Allow the cleaned and rinsed area to air dry away from sunlight and direct heat.
 If the upholstery is vintage or expensive silk, remove the solids and contact a professional upholstery cleaner or if you need more stain removal tips.